Thyroid Antithyroglobulin Antibody

 What is this test?

-This blood test looks for antibodies made by your body in response to thyroglobulin, a protein made by the thyroid gland.
-The thyroid is a small, butterfly-shaped gland in the lower-front of your neck that makes the hormones T3 and T4.
+This blood test looks for antibodies made by your body in response to thyroglobulin.
+This is a protein made by the thyroid gland.
+The thyroid is a small, butterfly-shaped gland near the base of your throat, above your collarbone.
+It makes the hormones T3 and T4.
 These hormones help control your metabolism, the process in which your body uses energy.
+These hormones affect your energy levels, mood, weight, and other important aspects of your health.

 The thyroglobulin antibody test can help diagnose thyroid problems.
 These include Hashimoto's thyroiditis and autoimmune thyroid disease.